paigewilliams/doctor-finder/README.md

 ## Bugs

-## Languages, Frameworkds and API's Used
+## Languages, Frameworks and API's Used

 * HTML
 * CSS